medleyjs/medley/docs/App.md

 Returns a new sub-app.

-A sub-app is created as as snapshot of its parent and inherits its parent's [hooks](Hooks.md) and [properties](Extensions.md#extend).
+A sub-app is created as a snapshot of its parent and inherits its parent’s [hooks](Hooks.md) and [properties](Extensions.md#extend).
 New hooks and properties that are added to the sub-app are scoped only to that sub-app and its own sub-apps.